 Water and waste infrastructure are essential human needs.
 While the impact of these together is much lower than the energy or transportation sectors, it should not be overlooked for future planning and responsible allocation of resources.
 Both of these sectors should be closely managed in relation to future population growth.
-Regionally, a waste characterization study conducted by Solid Waste Authority of Central Ohio (SWACO) in 2019 found that 76% of materials thrown away have the potential to be recycled or composted.
+Regionally, a waste characterization study conducted by SWACO in 2019 found that 76% of materials thrown away have the potential to be recycled or composted.